gohugoio/hugo/content/tutorials/github_pages_blog.md

 To get this properly set up we will execute a series of commands at the terminal.
 I will include all of them in one place here for easy copy and paste, and will explain what each line does via comments.
 Note that this is to be run from the `<root>` directory (wherever the `content` and `layout` folders of your Hugo project live).
 Also note that you will need to change the commands that have the example repository GitHub address so that they point to your repo.

-{{% highlight bash %}}
     # Create a new orphand branch (no commit history) named gh-pages
     git checkout --orphan gh-pages

     # Unstage all files
     git rm --cached $(git ls-files)

     # Grab one file from the master branch so we can make a commit
     git checkout master README.md

     # Add and commit that file
     git add .
     git commit -m "INIT: initial commit on gh-pages branch"

     # Push to remote gh-pages branch
     git push origin gh-pages

     # Return to master branch
     git checkout master

     # Remove the public folder to make room for the gh-pages subtree
     rm -rf public

     # Add the gh-pages branch of the repository.
 It will look like a folder named public
     git subtree add --prefix public git@github.com:spencerlyon2/hugo_gh_blog.git gh-pages --squash

     # Pull down the file we just committed.
 This helps avoid merge conflicts
     git subtree pull --prefix=public

     # Run hugo.
 Generated site will be placed in public directory
     hugo

     # Add everything
     git add -A

     # Commit and push to master
     git commit -m "Updating site" && git push origin master

     # Push the public subtree to the gh-pages branch
     git subtree push --prefix=public git@github.com:spencerlyon2/hugo_gh_blog.git gh-pages
-{{% /highlight %}}

 After executing these commands and waiting for the GitHub servers to update, the website we just created was live at [http://spencerlyon2.github.io/hugo_gh_blog](http://spencerlyon2.github.io/hugo_gh_blog).